lawsonlam07/Cipher-Tools/README.md

 ### [Vigenére Cipher Solver:](https://openprocessing.org/sketch/2098220)
 > https://openprocessing.org/sketch/2098220

 This tool can be used to assist in decrypting Vigenére ciphers.
 Again, like the substitution cipher solver, it may be prudent to run this multiple times to get a fully accurate result.
 It also uses the usual hotkeys for copy and autosolve (enter and spacebar respectively).
 You may also need to bruteforce the key length to find the plaintext.
+Note that to use a custom key, you must change "Key Len" to match the length of the new key and paste it in, rather than type it out to maintain continuity in the program.